Skip to Main Content

 Here is the breakdown.
 Gimbal packages center on DJI Ronin 4D's integrated Z-axis stabilization for run-and-gun work, Movi Pro and Ronin 2 for cinema-camera builds up to ARRI Alexa Mini LF with anamorphic glass, and DJI RS 3 Pro for mirrorless and compact-camera fast deployments.

-Combinations with cranes, dollies, vehicle mounts, and cable cam systems are routine.
+Combinations with cranes, dollies, car mounts, and cable cam systems are routine.
 Plus the same operators able to step off a Steadicam onto a gimbal mid-day when shot demands shift.

 FAQ